stevenc-stb/spdx-3-model/model/Hardware/Classes/HarvestAction.md

 ## Summary

-HarvestAction is the Action of extracting goods or products from nature.
+HarvestAction represents the act of creating a product by directly extracting goods or materials from nature.

 ## Description

-HarvestAction is the Action of extracting goods or products from nature.

-This includes agriculture, mining, and fishing.
+HarvestAction refers to an event where goods or products are obtained directly from natural sources.
+This includes activities such as mining, and fishing.
+In such cases, there may be no associated hasInput relationships, as the products are not assembled from other components but sourced directly.

 ## Metadata